datacarpentry/astronomy-python/episodes/05-select.md

 There are several ways we could do that, but since we are already storing data in an HDF5 file, we will do the same with these variables.

-To save them to an HDF5 file we first need to put them in a Pandas object.
+To save them to an HDF5 file we first need to put them in a pandas object.
 We have seen how to create a `Series` from a column in a `DataFrame`.
 Now we will build a `Series` from scratch.
 We do not need the full `DataFrame` format with multiple rows and columns